smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 We considered removing traits from these data types, however, code-gen framework does not carry the necessary metadata to determine whether the data is the builder type of an output type or not.
 We conclude that benefit of avoiding the technical complexity/challenge is inevitable to bring this RFC to life.

-TODO: write things that users should know such as handling of sensitive information here
+# What users must know
+## Sensitive Information
+If serialized data contains sensitive information, it will not be masked.

 ## Compile Time
 We ran the following benchmark on C6a.2xlarge instance with 50gb of GP2 SSD.
 The commit hash of the code is a8e2e19129aead4fbc8cf0e3d34df0188a62de9f.

 - `aws-sdk-dynamodb`